tunecino/angular-yii2-model/README.md

     }
 }
 ```
-*(based on [klimov-paul 's comment](https://github.com/yiisoft/yii2/pull/12641#issuecomment-253789966). an alternative but same approach may also be found [here](http://stackoverflow.com/questions/25522462/yii2-rest-query/30560912#30560912))*
+*(based on [klimov-paul 's comment](https://github.com/yiisoft/yii2/pull/12641#issuecomment-253789966).
+An alternative but same approach may also be found [here](http://stackoverflow.com/questions/25522462/yii2-rest-query/30560912#30560912))*

-Once implemented in the server-side.
-The `$where()` method provided by this extension will help filtering your resources by updating its data array as soon as the new filtered list is received from the server.
+Once implemented in server-side.
+The `$where()` method provided by this extension will help filtering your resources by updating its data array as soon as the new filtered list is received from server.
 Here is a quick example on how to use it with a search input:

 ```javascript
 <input